Firefly Family Guide

 Either way, Firefly may ask a follow-up question if it needs a little more detail.
 Otherwise, done.

-What happens after sending
+What happens after sending — the review step

 The parent says or types…Firefly files it in…